JetBrains/guide/site/webstorm/tips/css-docs/index.md

 thumbnail: ./thumbnail.png
 cardThumbnail: ./card.png
 screenshot: ./tip.png
-leadin: >
+---
 Want to know more about a CSS property?
 Hover over it or press _F1_ / _Ctrl+Q_ to see its description from MDN, information about its values, and which browsers support this property.
----